-- Visually inspect the container for particulate matter and discoloration.
-Components of the solution may precipitate in the frozen state and should dissolve with little or no agitation after the solution has reached room temperature.
+- Visually inspect the container.
+If the outlet port protector is damaged, detached, or not present, discard container as solution path sterility may be impaired.
+Components of the solution may precipitate in the frozen state and will dissolve upon reaching room temperature with little or no agitation.
 Potency is not affected.
-If after visual inspection, the solution is discolored or remains cloudy, an insoluble precipitate is noted, or any seals or outlet ports are not intact, the container should be discarded.
+Agitate after solution has reached room temperature.
+If after visual inspection the solution remains cloudy or if an insoluble precipitate is noted or if any seals are not intact, the container should be discarded.

 - The thawed solution in GALAXY plastic container (PL 2040) remains chemically stable for 72 hours at room temperature (25°C/77°F) or for 30 days when stored under refrigeration (5°C/41°F).

 Preparation for Intravenous Administration: